awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

   i.e., currently, we do NOT support a shared cache between multiple Hierarchy Keyrings.
-- Multiple CachingCMMs can use a single shared cache (this is for native languages, there is currently no CachingCMM implemented in dafny)
+- Multiple CachingCMMs can use a single shared cache (this is for native language implementations only, there is, currently, no CachingCMM implemented in Dafny)
 - We do NOT support a shared cache between multiple Searchable Encryption Configurations.